 This part of the project follows on from groundwork conducted with the PA account, which examined both bias and skill of the seasonal forecast system as well as aspects of its variability.
-The work has led to a publication by Tompkins and Feudale in Weather and Climate 2010, which will also be converted into an ECMWF tech memo.
+The work has led to a publication by Tompkins and Feudale in Weather and Climate 2010.
 Part of the problem with predictability on monthly timescales is the continuing poor representation on the Madden Julian Oscillation in the monthly and seasonal forecast system, despite improvements in recent cycles.
 The project account was then used to conduct a series of sensitivity tests with the model, which have identified changes that lead to a much improved MJO.
-This work is currently being written up in collaboration with ECMWF staff members, with the intension of devising a "computationally cheap" version of the operational system with the improved MJO with which to drive the impact models.
+This work was written up in collaboration with ECMWF staff members but unfortunately the first version was declined for publication in GRL due to the length.
+A revised manuscript is now under construction for submission to Monthly Weather Review.